"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Ezekiel 37:12-14 - "Therefore prophesy and say to them, 'Thus says the Lord GOD: "Behold, O My people, I will open your graves and cause you to come up from your graves, and bring you into the land of Israel.
 Then you shall know that I am the LORD, when I have opened your graves, O My people, and brought you up from your graves.
 I will put My Spirit in you, and you shall live, and I will place you in your own land.
 Then you shall know that I, the LORD, have spoken it and performed it," says the LORD.'"

 The people of Israel are coming together as a nation.
-Israel is yet to have a personal relationship with the Lord, corporately; His Spirit is not in them.
-As we will see later, the "Great Middle East War" will be the spiritual turning point for the nation Israel, and will eventually lead to their acknowledgement of Jesus as Messiah by the end of the Tribulation.
+Israel is yet to have a personal relationship with the Lord corporately; His Spirit is not in them.
+As we will see later, the "Great Middle East War" will be the spiritual turning point for corporate Israel that will eventually lead to their acknowledgement of Jesus as Messiah by the end of the Tribulation.

 The Confederacy against Israel